 Watch videos of the 2016 SSHRC Storyteller winners.
 The story should be creative, push boundaries, surprise them with something new, compelling and clear.
 For more details view the Storytellers’ Challenge PowerPoint

 Science Exposed is a photographic competition organized by NSERC and devoted exclusively to images of scientific research.

 Submission deadline: Tuesday, January 15, 2019, 11:59 p.m.
 Eastern Time.

 3 jury prizes of $2000 and a peoples choice prize of $1000.
 Find out more details about Science Exposed here.
 See 2016 finalist, research team lead by Brock bioligist Glenn Tattersall image (entitled, ‘Burning Love’ ) and story in the Brock News

 International Policy Ideas Challenge

-Call for Proposals: TBA early March.
-Full contest rules can be found on the Global Affairs Canada website.
+Call for Proposals DEADLINE: March 29, 2019 Full contest rules can be found on the Global Affairs Canada website.